-Released in the same year as the rival James Bond production Never Say Never Again (1983) which showcased the return of Sean Connery to the role.
+Released in the same year as the rival Warner Brothers James Bond production Never Say Never Again (1983), which showcased the return of Sir Sean Connery to the role.
 This movie earned one hundred eighty-seven million dollars worldwide, Never Say Never Again (1983) earned one hundred sixty million dollars.

 Stuntman Martin Grace had a serious accident while filming on the train.
 Hanging on the side of it, the train went into a non-assessed area of the track and he rammed into a pylon, seriously damaging his leg and hip and hospitalizing him for several months.
 He made a full recovery.
 In a similar vein, the actor who uses the buzz saw yo-yo broke his arm when he fell over the balcony onto Octopussy's bed.
 Despite his injury and having to wear a cast, he insisted on completing the rest of his scenes.

 The Fabergé Egg, as seen in the movie, was based on the Imperial Coronation Egg designed by Peter Carl Fabergé.
 It was made in 1897 to commemorate the 1896 Coronation of Tsar Nicholas II.
 The jewelled egg contains a model of a Coronation Coach; a guilloché field of starbursts with a translucent lime yellow enameling on the exterior surface; trellised greenish gold laurel leave bands have mounted at each intersection point an opaque black enamelled Imperial gold double-headed eagle with a rose diamond on their chest; on the top is a large portrait diamond with a cluster of ten smaller diamonds; and a smaller portrait diamond is set within a cluster of rose diamonds at the reverse end.
 The actual Coronation Egg was yellow in color.
 The egg would reappear in Ocean's Twelve (2004).